Hello, friends! I’m super excited to share the first ever Simple Living Newsletter with you!

-If you enjoy the content that you find on my blog, then this membership is for you.
+If you enjoy the content that you find on my blog, then this newsletter is for you.
 I hope you enjoy this newsletter, with several articles found inside.
-Going forward, members will have access to a new newsletter just like this each week.

 So without further ado, here is the first newsletter for all to enjoy!